komejo/d8-theming-guide/README.md

 	type: theme

-Since the `info.yml` files are used for themes, modules and profiles, this line lets Drupal know what it's dealing with.
+Since the `info.yml` files are used for besides themes also used for modules and profiles, this line lets Drupal know what it's dealing with.

 	version: 1.0